Synod of Victory

 The Synod of Victory (Synod of the Grove of Victory, Synod of Caerleon) was a church council held in Caerleon, Wales, around AD 569.
-While some sources say it was a continuation of the Synod of Brefi to condemn the heresy of Pelagianism, others, such as Baring-Gould say it was in regards to penitential canons.
+While some sources say it was a continuation of the Synod of Brefi to condemn the heresy of Pelagianism, others, such as Baring-Gould, say it was in regards to penitential canons.

-It was officiated by Saint David.
+In 550, Saint David attended the Synod of Brefi and spoke against Pelagianism.
+His speech led his fellow monks to elect him primate of the region.
+As primate he presided over the synod at Caerleon around 569.
 The synod ratified the canons and decrees of Brefi as well as a code of rules which he had drawn up for the regulation of the British Church, a copy of which remained in the Cathedral of S. David's until it was lost in an incursion of pirates.